BioDataFuse/biohackarvix-2023/paper/paper.md

 ### Bgee annotator

-[DataBase Gene Expression Evolution (Bgee)](https://www.bgee.org/) is a gene expression data resource that captures and collects data from multiple organisms, with a focus on vertebrates [@usesDataFrom:Bastian2020].
+[DataBase for Gene Expression Evolution (Bgee)](https://www.bgee.org/) is a gene expression data resource that captures and collects data from multiple organisms, with a focus on vertebrates [@usesDataFrom:Bastian2020].
 All data collected in the resource are curated by experts, adding confidence to the underlying data.

 The annotator supports the retrieval of expression level scores and confidence (via the `get_gene_expression()` function) from the [Bgee SPARQL endpoint](https://www.bgee.org/resources/sparql) for a given set of genes and anatomical entities where the genes might be expressed.
 To perform the SPARQL query, [Ensembl](https://www.ensembl.org/index.html) identifiers for genes and anatomical entities are used.